What data from 205 million private health insurance claims reveals about America’s opioid crisis

 Health insurance claims reveal where doctors see the most patients for opioid use disorder.
 Tweet

-Experts agree that access to medications like buprenorphine is crucial, but barriers to treatment remain.
+Experts agree that access to doctors who can treat opioid use disorder is crucial, but barriers to treatment remain.
 The Substance Abuse and Mental Health Services Administration (SAMHSA) reported in 2015 that “half the people who could use treatment are not able to get it, in large part because they can’t afford it or can’t find providers.”

 “I definitely think that we need more access to treatment with buprenorphine,” said Lembke.
 “There [are] wait times and incredible inconvenience for people to get buprenorphine, even when insurance has agreed to pay for it.
 But buprenorphine won’t solve the whole problem.”